skupperproject/refdog/README.md

 - A unified declarative language ("Skupper site YAML") for creating sites, linking sites, and exposing services.
-- A configuration model that operates uniformly across Kubernetes, Podman, and generated bundles, while still allowing for some platform specific variations.
+- A configuration model that operates uniformly across Kubernetes, Podman, and bundle generation, while still allowing for platform specific variations.
 - A simple translation from Skupper site YAML to Kubernetes custom resources.
-- As an alternative to CRDs, allow use of Skupper site YAML as the content of a Kubernetes ConfigMap.
+- As an alternative to custom resources, the option to use Skupper site YAML as the content of a Kubernetes ConfigMap that you feed to the site controller.
-- A single source of truth for documentation of Skupper configuration.
+- A central configuration reference for Skupper.

+In addition, I'd like to use this exercise to work out what the CLI experience should be for provided and required services.

 ### Clarifications